open5e/open5e/source/monsters/tome-of-beasts/I/ice-maiden.rst

 without penalty.

-**Snow Invisibility.** In snowy environments, the ice maiden can turn invisible as a bonus action.
+**Snow Invisibility.** In snowy environments, the ice maiden can turn :ref:`srd:invisible` as a bonus action.

 **Magic Resistance.** The ice maiden has advantage on saving throws against spells and other magical effects.